-POSTPONEMENT OF DETENTION.
-To postpone a detention, a student must contact The Coordinator of Student Discipline Records.
-The ONLY reason a detention will be rescheduled (without acquiring an additional demerit) is that of student absence or a medical appointment, for which medical verification is required.
-A student may request to postpone ONLY ONE detention per semester.
-Any request beyond the first postponement will result in the issuance of 1 additional demerit.
+- To postpone a detention, a student must contact the Coordinator of Student Discipline Records. - The ONLY reason a detention will be rescheduled (without acquiring additional demerits) is that of student absence or a medical appointment, for which medical verification is required. - A student may request to postpone ONLY ONE detention per semester.
+Any request beyond the first postponement will result in the issuance of two additional demerits.